Before you start using Veeam Backup for AWS, consider the following requirements.

 For details on how to add inbound rules to security groups, see AWS Documentation.

 IAM roles that Veeam Backup for AWS uses to perform data protection and disaster recovery operations must have permissions to access AWS services and resources.
 The minimal set of permissions for IAM roles is described in the following Veeam KB articles: KB3032, KB3033, KB3034.

-The backup server and worker instances must have outbound internet access to the following AWS services:
+The backup appliance and worker instances must have outbound internet access to the following AWS services:

 - Amazon CloudWatch

 - Amazon CloudWatch Events

 - Amazon Simple Queue Service (SQS)